 I have come to the conclusion that once the Beatles had made it big, they could have passed the hat and paid him for the work he did for them as well as the support his mother had given the group.
 I guess it proves that even the Beatles aren’t perfect.

 ROAN BEST – Pete’s brother by another father.
 I got a fantastic tour of the Casbah from him last year.
 His dad was Neil Aspinall, the Beatles’ road manager.

 A GREAT SETTING FOR BEATLE BAND – Too bad they sucked royally.

-WORST BAND I ENCOUNTERED – This Indonesian band follows suit and delivered the sourest notes of the festival before I fled for the bus heading back to Liverpool.
+WORST BAND I ENCOUNTERED – This well-meaning Indonesian band follows suit and delivered the sourest notes of the festival before I fled for the bus heading back to Liverpool.
 I was in Chiang Mai, Thailand last year and encountered a bar band that was doing Beatle songs better than half of the people here.

 CASBAH COFFEE BAR – This starry ceiling was painted by John Lennon and was evaluated by Sotheby’s at over a million pounds.

 L.S.D. – Lucy in the Sky with Diamonds – I still think the Beatles knew what they were doing with the name.

 ALAN WHITE AND REPLICANT YOKO – I think this chick, aside from nailing that sort of cross-eyed look, was able to fully own the unbearable screeching tirades that Yoko considered to be singing.
 Don’t get me started on that Svengali snake.
 That horrific harpy made John’s son, Julian, buy one of his father’s guitars after he died.
 Shame on John for not sorting him out in his will in the first place.